AxolotlClient/AxolotlClient-launcher/README.md

 ---

-The best way to contact the developers is on Discord.
+The best way to contact the developers (me) is on Discord.

 [![discord2](https://discord.com/api/guilds/872856682567454720/embed.png?style=banner2)][discord2]